apache/maven-site/src/site/markdown/maven-logging.md

 while still being able to have integrated logging.

 The standard Maven distribution, from Maven 3.1.0 onward, uses the [SLF4J API][5] for logging combined with the [SLF4J Simple][2] implementation.
+Future versions may use a more advanced implementation, but we chose to start simple.

-Looking at the distribution you will see the following layout where the `simplelogger.properties`, `slf4j-api-1.7.2-jar` and `slf4j-simple-1.7.2.jar` specifically relate to the SLF4J implementation.
+Looking at the distribution you will see the following layout where the `simplelogger.properties`, `slf4j-api-1.7.2-jar` and `slf4j-simple-1.7.2.jar` specifically relate to the SLF4J implementation:

 <div class="source"><pre>
 m2